 Small-scaled research project that inclined towards designing is necessary for each final-year student.
 The student will be given an engineering problem (or encourage to identify on their own) and gain expertise by problem solving, investigation, research writing and effective presentation of the research outcome in the form of thesis and seminar.
 The area of research is mainly on Power Electronics, High Voltage, Electrical Power System & Machine Design.
+This course requires prerequisites EET 445/2 - Final Year Project I

-Electrical System Engineering, Industrial Electronics and Electrical Energy Systems graduates will have wide range of career prospects.
+Electrical System Engineering, Industrial Electronicsand Electrical Energy Systems graduates will have wide range of career prospects.
 Electrical engineers are always at demand to the industrial/private sectors, government sectors or entities and agencies that are related to the electrical system design.